Dear Wormwood: Background

+The album was released on October 16, 2015, to act as a volume two of the band's debut album, Through the Deep, Dark Valley.

 The album takes its title from The Screwtape Letters by C. S. Lewis, which has every chapter of the book begin with the words "Dear Wormwood,".
 It draws further inspiration from the book by framing each song as a letter from someone in an abusive or unhealthy relationship to their abuser, reversing how the book was composed of letters trying to teach one demon how to lead a particular human astray.
 The songs vary in tone from lovingly addressed to determined to escape the relationship.
 It also draws inspiration from The Kingkiller Chronicle by Patrick Rothfuss, with the descriptions of literature, language, and music being an influence on the way the album was written.
-It's described as a sequel to their first LP Through the Deep, Dark Valley, with the first album concerning where the speaker of the album has been, and Dear Wormwood dealing with the speaker having to pick up and move on from where he left off.
+It's described as a sequel to their first album Through the Deep, Dark Valley, with the first album concerning where the speaker of the album has been, and Dear Wormwood dealing with the speaker having to pick up and move on from where he left off.

+Much of the song's content also draws on biblical themes and imagery, particularly from the Books of Moses, the four Gospels and the Book of the Revelation.